wanghaisheng/responsive-landing-page-starter/content/blog/en/10-learnings-to-help-you-along-your-devrel-career-path.md

 ## Managing Imposter Syndrome

 We can all at times be our own worst critics.
 When questioning whether you can do something or whether you're good enough, try looking at it from a different lens.
 Would your colleague think the same about you?
-Or as Sarah said, would someone of a different gender, role title, who’s in a different region think they can or cannot do what you're trying to achieve?
+Or as Sarah said, would someone of a different gender, role title, who's in a different region think they can or cannot do what you're trying to achieve?
 Our speakers discussed how DevRel can be challenging on its own and for those who have faced assumptions and biases even more so.
 However, as Jessica put it, "peacocking" or claiming your space and making a statement that you belong, can be motivating and empowering.

 ## Being a Leader